ih1995/shirinpolo/README.md

 # shirinpoolo
-a funy fork from openssh-server protocol
+a funy fork from openssh-server service and SSH protocol